nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 First tell Rails to pass any HTML requests that it doesn’t catch (not on listed on config/routes file) to our Create React App.

-Swap the app/controllers/application_controller.rb from using the API to using Base.
+Change the app/controllers/application_controller.rb from using the *API* to using *Base*.

 In the app/controllers/application_controller.rb, add a fallback_index_html method:
 ```